-Theatre Education program for primary school teachers and their pupils in the field of intercultural education, with funding from Erasmus+ Strategic partnership (2018-2020).
+Theatre education program for primary school teachers and their pupils in the field of intercultural education, with funding from Erasmus+ Strategic Partnership (2018-2020).

 Grow from Seeds responds to the priorities of the European Parliament to challenge extremism through social cohesion and inclusion, active citizenship and student empowerment.

-Together, they use theatre to address the question “What kind of Europe would you like to live in – and what are you willing to do for it?”.
+With the help of artists from the 6 countries involved, 150 young Europeans address the question “What kind of Europe would you like to live in – and what are you willing to do for it?”.

 Open European Societies

 Open European Societies brings together 8 countries and 11 partners, all committed to supporting migrant and refugee integration, community development.
 Through this project, they investigate and testify on issues of xenophobia, discrimination and hate speech.
 OES is supported by Europe for Citizens.